 Our business depends on the performance and reliability of the Internet infrastructure in China.
-Almost all access to the Internet is maintained through state-owned telecommunication operators under the administrative control and regulatory supervision of the Ministry of Information Industry of China, or the MII, which will be merged into the new Ministry of Industry and Information according to a reform plan approved by the National People's Congress on March 15, 2008.
+Almost all access to the Internet is maintained through state-owned telecommunication operators under the administrative control and regulatory supervision of the Ministry of Industry and Information Technology, or the MIIT.
 In addition, the national networks in China are connected to the Internet through international gateways controlled by the PRC government.
 These international gateways are the only channels through which a domestic user can connect to the Internet.
 We cannot assure you that a more sophisticated Internet infrastructure will be developed in China.
 We may not have access to alternative networks in the event of disruptions, failures or other problems with China's Internet infrastructure.
 In addition, the Internet infrastructure in China may not support the demands associated with continued growth in Internet usage.

-We also rely on China Telecommunications Corporation, or China Telecom, China Network Communications Group Corporation, or China Netcom, and China Tietong Communications Corporation, or China Tietong, to provide us with data communications capacity primarily through local telecommunications lines and Internet data centers to host our servers.
-We do not have access to alternative services in the event of disruptions, failures or other problems with the fixed telecommunications networks of China Telecom, China Netcom and China Tietong, or if these companies otherwise fail to provide such services.
-In July 2007, due to router failures at China Netcom's Internet data center that hosted our servers, we were unable to provide Internet search service for approximately two hours.
+We also rely on China Telecommunications Corporation, or China Telecom, China United Network Communications Group Company Limited, or China Unicom, and China Mobile Communications Corporation, or China Mobile, to provide us with data communications capacity primarily through local telecommunications lines and Internet data centers to hosto our servers.
+We do not have access to alternative services in the event of disruptions, failures or other problems with the fixed telecommunications networks of China Telecom, China Unicom and China Mobile, or if these companies otherwise fail to provide such services.
+In July 2008, due to power failures at a China Telecom Internet data center that hosted our servers, we were unable to provide service for approximately five hours.
 Any unscheduled service interruption could damage our reputation and result in a decrease in our revenues.
-Furthermore, we have no control over the costs of the services provided by China Telecom, China Netcom and China Tietong.
+Furthermore, we have no control over the costs of the services provided by China Telecom, China Unicom and China Mobile.
 If the prices that we pay for telecommunications and Internet services rise significantly, our gross margins could be adversely affected.
 In addition, if Internet access fees or other charges to Internet users increase, our user traffic may decrease, which in turn may harm our revenues.